 Jambalaya is a popular Louisiana Creole dish with Spanish, French, and West African influences.
 It is very similar to African Jollof rice with a little twist.
 It typically consists of meat (such as chicken, sausage, or seafood), vegetables (like bell peppers, onions, and celery), and rice, all cooked with a combination of spices like Cajun and Creole seasoning.
 Sausage is a key ingredient in hot dog rolls/sausage rolls as well.

 Jambalaya can be made in different variations, with some versions being more tomato-based (referred to as "red jambalaya") and others being more brown and savoury (known as "brown jambalaya").
-It's a flavorful and hearty dish often associated with Cajun and Creole cuisine and is a staple in many Louisiana households.

 INGREDIENTS and VARIATIONS.